MBA Part Time Cohort (MBAP)

 MBAP 402.
 Financial and Managerial Accountancy.
 3 Units.

 This course will cover the use and application of basic financial statements, the basic cost structures in a firm, and decision making using accounting information.
 We will discuss usage and analysis of information from the annual report, focusing on the balance sheet, income statement, cash flow statement and related notes.
 The course will also cover internally generated accounting information about the cost structure of the firm.
 We will discuss use of this information in decision making.
 You are expected to be comfortable with definitions of basic accounting terms, and you should be familiar with the accounting structure and the financial statements.
-Prereq: This course is for students in the Part-time Cohort MBA Program only.
+Prereq: Students enrolled in the Part-time MBA or online MBA programs.

 MBAP 402H.
 Accounting for Managers.
 3 Units.